Migrating from GitHub Actions to CNB

 - name: Deploy to production server

-to define workflow dependencies and pass variables.
-See await-resolve Built-in Plugin for details.
+cnb:awaitandcnb:resolvebuilt-in tasks to define dependencies and pass variables.
+See await-resolve Built-in Task for details

 GitHub Actions Format